ibmdb/node-ibm_db/README.md

 ## How to get db2trace for any node.js test file?
 ```
 copy test.js to ibm-db/test directory
+cd ibm_db/installer
+source ./setenv.sh
 cd ibm_db/test
 ./trace test.js
 ```
-trace script works only on non-windows platform.
+**trace** script works only on non-windows platform.
 For Windows, use `testODBCConnection.bat` script.
 You can replace `db2cli validate` command with `node test.js`in `testODBCConnection.bat` script and execute it.

 ## Issues while connecting to Informix Server